The Biggest Little Railway in the World: Route

 The route began at Corpach Double Lock near Fort William and tracked the Great Glen Way past Fort Augustus to Inverness terminating at Inverness Castle.
 The track and infrastructure have been lifted and little evidence remains of the line.

 On leaving Corpach Double Lock the track followed the south bank of the Caledonian canal for about a mile to a ferry pontoon at Banavie.
 A ferry crossing was required under road and railway bridges to the first lock of the Neptune Staircase.
 The route continued on the south bank of the canal to Gairlochy before crossing to the north bank.
 Following the north shore of Loch Lochy through some winding and challenging terrain and forest the line finally reached some good ground before just prior to the River Arkaig.
 Following nearly ten miles of good fast track the line crossed to the south bank at Laggan Locks over a truss bridge.
 The line joined the path of the Invergarry and Fort Augustus Railway through the Loch Oich tunnel and along the shoreline to cross the Calendonian Canal at the Aberchalder Swing Bridge.
 Five miles of fast straight track to Fort Augustus ensued including crossing the spectacular Aberchalder Spillway Viaduct.
 After Fort Augustus the line entered hilly and mountainous terrain.
 The Inchnacardon Canyon trestle bridge lead to Inch Mountain which the train ascended by means of a counterbalance railway system.
 Tracking the north west side of Loch Ness before rounding the Sron na Muic (snout of the pig) mountain the line descended down into Invermoriston.
 The zig-zag on Invermoriston Mountain was overcome by railway winch systems before further running alongside Loch Ness before descending down into Drumnadrochit.
 The original rack and pinion system used to ascend Creag Nay was discarded and the trains had to be assisted by means of temporary winches.
 Ten further miles mostly along Loch Ness brought the line close to Mac Gruer's Pond where the City of Inverness first came into view.
 The line descended past the Asylum, across to the helix spiral to which raised it up to the canal towpath.
 The line finally passed through Ness Islands before the final mile to the Terminus at Inverness Castle.

 Engineering

-The BLR had to overcoming obstacles of canals, fields, paths, lochs, drops, mountains, hills and obstacles.
+The BLR had to overcome obstacles of canals, fields, paths, lochs, drops, mountains, hills and obstacles.